 The Swarovski Crystal Worlds or Kristallwelten near Innsbruck in Austria is unlike any other tourist attraction in the world.
 Imagine an underground tour or magical chambers filled with differently themed crystal artwork underneath a fairytale landscape in an Alpine setting.
 That is what you can expect on a visit to the Crystal Worlds in Wattens.

-To find the Swarovski Crystal Worlds (Kristallwelten) at our front door was one of the biggest surprises when we arrived in Tyrol seven years ago.
-I never knew Swarovski crystals came from Austria, never mind the Tyrolean village of Wattens.
+To find the Swarovski Crystal Worlds (Kristallwelten) at our front door was one of the biggest surprises when we arrived in Innsbruck.
+I never knew Swarovski crystals came from Austria, never mind the village of Wattens in Tyrol.
 My guess was always Eastern Europe.